pixelpainter/comfyui-mute-bypass-by-ID/README.md

 A/B Switch (2 nodes): Toggles between two target IDs (activating A mutes/bypasses B, and activating B mutes/bypasses A).
 Includes a standard and a multi-switch variant.

-These nodes were made with love for personal use, but if you like this node set, feel free to buy me a coffee to help me stay me up late lol 😂 <a href="https://buymeacoffee.com/pixelpainter">buymeacoffee/pixelpainter</a>

 **12/29/2025**
 **Major Version Update V2.0.0**
 This will now reliably mute or bypass any node in any Subgraph using the Subgraph ID and Node ID together.
 Comfyui can sometimes assign a duplicate ID for nodes in different subgraphs, this latest update fixes this issue.